What mesh size stops thrips, aphids and whiteflies?

 In short

 To exclude a pest, the mesh opening must be smaller than the pest can pass through.
 Laboratory work by Bethke and Paine (1991) reported approximate maximum hole sizes of 0.19 mm for western flower thrips, 0.34 mm for cotton aphid, 0.46 mm for the sweetpotato/silverleaf whitefly and 0.64 mm for leafminer.
+For spotted wing drosophila in berry and stone fruit, US extension guidance works to a different and widely quoted figure: below 0.98 mm.
 Smaller openings exclude more, but they also cut airflow and raise heat under the cover, so the right choice is the largest aperture that still stops your target pest.

 Why “mesh count” misleads buyers